Żelechów: History

 After the uprising the Russian government took the decision to punish those who fought against them, who were generally nobility.
 Nearby peasants received land (which later belonged to nobility), and the city from that time onward was not owned by a single person.
 To keep the peace in the area, two cavalry companies and an artillery unit were placed in Żelechów.
 They brought prosperity, because their needs had to be supported by the townspeople.
 In that time, Żelechów started to be especially well known as a shoe production center.

 In 1880 a great fire burned a large part of the town, but it was rebuilt quickly with brick houses replacing wooden ones.
-In 1919 about 7,800 inhabitants lived in the city.
+According to the 1921 census, the town had a population of 7,142, of which 43.8% declared Polish nationality and 56.2% declared Jewish nationality.
 During the interwar period about 800 firms resided in Żelechów (mainly shops and handicrafts).
-In 1939 in Żelechów lived about 8,500 inhabitants, who were mostly Jews (5,800 people).
-Before the Great Wars, many Jews fled to America, mainly to Costa Rica, where they founded a new Jewish community.
+Before the Great Wars, many Jews migrated to America, mainly to Costa Rica, where they founded a new Jewish community.

-When the Nazi Germany occupied Poland, a ghetto was created in a small area in the city, placing about 10,000 Jews there, mainly from Żelechów but also from other cities of Poland.
+Following the German-Soviet invasion of Poland, which started World War II in September 1939, the town was occupied by Germany until 1944.
+Nazi Germany established a ghetto in a small area in the city, placing about 10,000 Jews there, mainly from Żelechów but also from other cities of Poland.
 In September 1942, the liquidation of the ghetto began, where people were transported to Treblinka extermination camp, but due to the chaos many tried to escape.
 About 1,000 died in Żelechów this time shot by German soldiers.

-On July 17 of 1944 the Red Army entered Żelechów, ending the war there.
+On 17 July 1944 the Red Army entered Żelechów, ending the war there.
 Only 50 Jews remained alive in the city.
-At this time about 4,000 people lived in Żelechów, and this number has not changed much to this day.
+At this time about 4,000 people lived in Żelechów, and this number has not changed much.